AyushmanTripathy/notes/networks/transport.md

 - both need to release separetly
 - good when, each process know how data it needs to be know

-- how release works
+steps

 - host 1 initiates
     - sends FIN
     - waits for ACK
 - host 2 will recieve FIN
     - send a ACK
     - starts releasing connection
     - sends FIN after that
 - host 1 after recieving ACK
     - waits for FIN
 - host 1 recives FIN
     - release connection
     - connection is closed

-- incase packets fail
+incase packets fail,

 - host 1 will send FIN for N times with timeouts in between
 - if all timeouts fail, it will release
 - host 2 once its receives a FIN, will set timeout
 - if timeout fails, it will release

 ## Flow Control & Reliablity